vrcAlbert/documentation-api/source/javascript/$container/nosOnShow.rst

 .. js:function:: nosOnShow.show()

-	Trigger all functions bounded with :js:func:`nosOnShow.bind` by children elements of the DOM element in jQuery container.
+	Triggers all functions bounded with :js:func:`nosOnShow.bind` for any children of ``$container``.

 	.. warning::

-		You have to show element before call this function.
+		You have to actually show the element before calling this function.

 	.. code-block:: js